 - Understand the components and requirements of system security procedures, as well as professional industry expectations

-If you are interested in pursuing the IT security field, then you may consider an information assurance degree program or specialization.
+If you are interested in pursuing the IT security field, then you may consider an information assurance degree program or concentration.
 Yet while both career paths may be favorable, Mahaney says he believes a degree in information assurance is the way to go.
 "Both are very strong," says Mahaney.
 "But information assurance focuses on risk assessment, which is what corporations and the government are very interested in right now."

 The U.S Bureau of Labor Statistics projects that employment of information security analysts will grow 28 percent through 2026 – a rate that’s much faster than the average for all occupations.4

 Earn Your Information Assurance Degree at American InterContinental University

 As the employment of information security analysts is projected to grow, earning a degree may prove beneficial.4 Request information online to learn more about AIU’s degree programs.Ready to learn more?
 Explore IT degrees at AIU.

 1. “Definition of: information assurance.”
 Encyclopedia, PC Magazine.
 Retrieved from: https://www.pcmag.com/encyclopedia/term/44936/information-assurance (Visited 09/11/18).